 Guide Book

-Sometimes it’s nice just to have a real book in your hands when traveling.
+Sometimes, it’s nice just to have an actual book in your hands when traveling.
 We recommend picking up a Lonely Planet to get you through the wireless nights.

 Shop For A Guidebook on Africa